Johan-Mi/sb3-builder/README.md

 # sb3-builder

-A library for programatically generating Scratch projects, useful for compilers that target Scratch.
+A library for programmatically generating Scratch projects, useful for compilers that target Scratch.

 Scratch is a project of the Scratch Foundation, in collaboration with the